 Padang Besar (Malaysian / Thai border station) >

 There is a choice of overnight trains in either direction that travel this route with all departures except for the diesel railcar train (DRC), offering comfortable sleeper beds.

 An alternative station to use in Bangkok, is Bang Sue Junction.
 This is the major interchange station for the Southern, Northern and Northeastern Railway Lines and the best place to change trains on these routes to Chiang Mai and the borders with Laos and Cambodia.

 The premier scuba diving site of Koh Tao island can be reached by ferry from just outside of Chumphon and the train can get you there much cheaper than the bus if you don't mind a slower journey.

 If you are travelling to the Royal beach resort of Hua Hin, you have a choice of night trains that will get you to the beach bright and early the next morning.

-Less than 100 km away to the North, is the town of Phatthalung and is serviced by many local ordinary trains.
+Less than 100 km away to the North, is the town of Phatthalung and is serviced by many local ordinary trains and long distance services.

 There is now just one departure every day that travels into and from Malaysia to Hat Yai Junction station.